collabnix/redisplanet/README.md

-# Redisplanet - A Curated List of Redis Enterprise Cloud | Redis Enterprise | Redis OSS
+# Redisplanet - A Curated List of Redis Resources